tsunghuanghsieh/udacity/nd0044/README.md

 ## API Development and Documentation
 For this section, you will need Python 3.7.
 You can run `source ./source02.sh` to set up your Python development environment and `source ./teardown02.sh` to tear down.

 ### Exercise [Plants](https://github.com/tsunghuanghsieh/udacity/tree/main/nd0044/plants)
 ### Exercise [Bookshelf](https://github.com/tsunghuanghsieh/udacity/tree/main/nd0044/bookshelf)
 ### Project [Trivia](https://github.com/tsunghuanghsieh/udacity/tree/main/nd0044/02_trivia_api)

 ## Identity and Access Management
 For this section, you will need Python 3.7.
 You can run `source ./source03.sh` to set up your Python development environment and `source ./teardown03.sh` to tear down.
+Database used is SQLite and the database file is in [database folder](https://github.com/tsunghuanghsieh/udacity/tree/main/nd0044/03_coffee_shop_full_stack/backend/src/database)

 ### Project [Coffee Shop Full Stack](https://github.com/tsunghuanghsieh/udacity/tree/main/nd0044/03_coffee_shop_full_stack)